kubeshop/testkube/docs/docs/test-types/executor-zap.md

 testkube get execution zap-api-test-1
 ```

-Another indicator of how the tests went are the report files created.
+Another indicator of how the tests completed are the report files created.
 These are uploaded as artifacts into the object storage used by Testkube, and can be retrieved using both the Testkube CLI and the Testkube UI.

 ## **References**